icebert04/icebert04.github.io/_posts/2017-11-20-food-for-free.md

 - Chickens and Ducks (Eggs, Salted Eggs, Balut, Chicken Pies, and Roasted Duck)

 - For you Fruits and Vegetables you can have...
-- Asparagus, Cherry Tomatoes, Carrot Cakes, Strawberry Icecream,
+- Asparagus, Cherry Tomatoes, Carrot Cakes, Strawberry Ice-cream,
 - Calamansi Juice, Mashed Potatoes and French Fries, Mushroom Risotto,
 - All the Fruit and Vegetables Smoothies that you want...